+www.nwg.co.uk/responsibility/working-with-schools/the-ripple-effect/

-www.nwg.co.uk/responsibility/working-with-schools/the-ripple-effect/ communities to get involved in the programme.
+When we all make small changes to our water use, we can make big waves in protecting our precious water supply.
+Consequently, we are inviting school communities to get involved in the programme.
 Through a range of films, interactive games and activities for 8 to 11 year olds, The Ripple Effect encourages everyone to learn more about water and make small changes to protect our water supply.
 Everyone can become a part of The Ripple Effect by becoming Water Trackers who are expert protectors of water and guardians of the water cycle.